 I have no idea why Cameron never contacted me.
 We always had a great relationship.
 Perhaps it was because his mother put negative thoughts in his head about me throughout the years, making me out to be a terrible person.
 I’m not sure, though.
 Certainly, I wasn’t a good husband to her, but my behavior wasn’t bad enough to warrant her keeping him from me.
 I went into some detail about this in my previous incarnation of a weblog.
 I won’t do it again here.
 First, I still hope to retrieve those previous posts and rebuild this weblog.
 Second, being closer to the actual time of the happenings, they are more accurate than I could be now.

 Last, but certainly not least.
 I am reaching out to Cameron here, hoping that he might somehow read this.
-His brothers and I are planning on moving to the south in June.
-It would be good to see him before we do.
+It would be good for his two brothers and me to see him.
 Also, his grandmother would love to see him.
 She lives nearby in Layton, Utah.
-So, Cameron, if you are reading this, please contact me via email at email@example.com or firstname.lastname@example.org.
+So, Cameron, if you are reading this, please contact me via email at firstname.lastname@example.org or email@example.com.
 I would love to hear from you.